hoj201/hoj201.github.io/_posts/2018-01-21-probability.markdown

 In words, two measures are probabilistically equivalent if they are histograms of the same probability distribution.
 Noting that a single probability distribution has an entire equivalence class of measures associated with it, we can turn this thinking on it's head[^1] and **define a probability distribution as an equivalence class**.

+What exactly are these equivalent classes?
+They are simply rays contained within the space of measures.
-Recall, a ray of a vector-space is just a semi-infinite line-segment ([wikipedia link](https://en.wikipedia.org/wiki/Line_(geometry)#Ray)).
+Recall, a ray of a vector-space (or a cone in this case) is just a semi-infinite line-segment ([wikipedia link](https://en.wikipedia.org/wiki/Line_(geometry)#Ray)).
-There is a natural map from any vector-space to the space of rays through the origin (for each vector, just take the ray through the origin which passes through it).
+There is a natural map from any vector-space to the space of rays through the origin (for each non-zero vector, just take the ray through the origin which passes through it).
 The reason this ray business is relevant is because of the way rays transform.
-Transforming one ray into another has no effect on its length (which is always infinite).
+Transforming one ray into another has no effect on its "size", an notion which is not defined.
-They are purely directional entities, and there is never a need to normalize anything.
+They are purely directional entities, and there is never a need to take a (possibly infinite) norm for the sake of normalization.
 So we arrive at the following re-definition of a probability measure.

 > **Definition:** Let $$(\Omega, \mathcal{F})$$ be a $$\sigma$$-algebra.